| |

 vintage whitney dresser

 I worked in sections, painting the zip strip on and letting it sit.
 The directions say to wait 10-20 minutes, but I found 10 was enough.
-After 20 it was starting to dry, but that could also be dependant on the weather conditions, so I would recommend testing it first.
+After 20, it was starting to dry, but that could also depend on the weather conditions, so I would recommend testing it first.

 I did all the flat surfaces this way, sometimes going over stubborn areas twice.